Noeda/rllama/README.md

 You can use `--temperature`, `--top-p` and `--top-k` to adjust token sampler settings.

+You can also use `--prompt-file` to read the prompt from a file instead from the command line.

 # How to turn on OpenCL

 Use `opencl` Cargo feature.